group of sponsored children in india wearing pink and red shirts

 Food Insecurity & Malnutrition

-India is home to 25% of all of the undernourished people in the world, according to the UN World Food Program USA.
-About 21% of the population lives on less than $1.90 (U.S.) a day, denying them access to a nutrient-rich and healthy diet.
-The COVID-19 pandemic and subsequent lockdown made food insecurity worse by disrupting the food distribution system across large parts of the nation.
+India is home to 25 percent of all of the undernourished people in the world, according to the UN World Food Program USA.
+About 21 percent of the population lives on less than $1.90 (U.S.) a day, denying them access to a nutrient-rich and healthy diet.
+In addition, 38 percent of children are chronically malnourished, and about 52 percent of pregnant women in India are reported to be anemic.

 small children eating from bowls in India

-In India today, about 38% of all children are stunted, meaning they are not as tall for their age as they should be, due to delayed growth.
-About 17% of India’s children are severely malnourished, and 53% of women suffer from anemia.
-(Nutritional-deficiency anemia can occur when the body is not absorbing enough iron, folate or vitamin B-12 from the diet.)
+Nutritional-deficiency anemia can occur when the body is not absorbing enough iron, folate or vitamin B-12 from the diet.
 Research has shown that children who are born to women who are malnourished during pregnancy run the risk of disease, physical delays and reduced cognitive abilities.

 Learn how Holt sponsors and donors provide nutritional support for families in India.